trungluu312/weather-data-pipeline/README.md

 **1. Move away from custom Scripts to managed Connectors**
 *   *Current*: Custom Python scripts.
 *   *Future*: **Airbyte** or any managed connectors.
-Or can continue with custom scripts but need to setup a CI/CD pipeline.
+Or can continue with custom scripts and orchestration tool but need to setup a CI/CD pipeline.

 **2. Move away from File-Based to Cloud Warehouse**
 *   *Current*: DuckDB (Local file).